ropensci/roweb3/content/blog/2020-06-18-news-jun2020/index.md

   - tidyhydat
   - tradestatistics
 description: Semi-monthly summary of the rOpenSci Newsletter, June 2020
-preface: "A semi-monthly summary of the [rOpenSci Newsletter](https://news.ropensci.org/) including software reviews, packages on CRAN, use cases, posts from staff and community, and events.
-April 27 to June 8, 2020"
+preface: A semi-monthly summary of the [rOpenSci Newsletter](https://news.ropensci.org/) including software reviews, packages on CRAN, use cases, posts from staff and community, and events.
+April 27 to June 8, 2020
 ---

 ## rOpenSci HQ